stfc/PSyclone/tutorial/practicals/nemo/4_nemo_openacc/README.md

 # Using PSyclone to add OpenACC to NEMO - Tutorial 4 #

-This tutorial builds on what has been covered in parts 1-3 in order to construct an optimisation script that adds OpenACC directives to the tra_adv mini-app.
-When built with a suitable compiler this then enables the code to be run on a GPU.
+This tutorial follows on from Tutorials 1-3 and assumes that you are comfortable with the topics covered there.
+It constructs an optimisation script that adds OpenACC directives to the tracer-advection mini-app.
+When built with a suitable compiler this then enables the code to be run on a GPU but this is not required for this tutorial.

 You may find it helpful to read the section on [OpenACC](https://psyclone.readthedocs.io/en/stable/transformations.html?highlight=accdatatrans#openacc)